-This Official Statement sets forth certain information concerning The Illinois State Toll Highway Authority (the "Authority"), the Tollway System (as defined in this Official Statement) and the Authority's \$264,555,000 Toll Highway Senior Revenue Bonds, 2014 Series D (Refunding) (the "2014D Bonds").
-The 2014D Bonds will be issued pursuant to the Toll Highway Act, 605 ILCS 10/1 et seq., as amended (the "Act"), creating the Authority, a resolution adopted by the Authority on February 28, 2013, authorizing up to \$1,000,000,000 aggregate principal amount of bonds for refunding purposes and a Twentieth Supplemental Indenture dated as of December 1, 2014 (the "Twentieth Supplemental Indenture"), supplementing and amending an Amended and Restated Trust Indenture effective as of March 31, 1999 amending and restating a Trust Indenture dated as of December 1, 1985 (the "Trust Indenture"), from the Authority to The Bank of New York Mellon Trust Company, N.A., as successor to J.P.
-Morgan Trust Company, N.A., and its predecessors, as Trustee (the "Trustee"), as previously supplemented and amended by the First through Nineteenth Supplemental Indentures and the 1996 Amendatory Supplemental Indenture dated as of September 1, 1996 (the "Amendatory Supplemental Indenture").
-The Trust Indenture, as supplemented, amended and restated from time to time, including by the First through the Twentieth Supplemental Indentures and the Amendatory Supplemental Indenture. is referred to herein as the "Indenture."
-Purchasers of the 2014D Bonds will be deemed to have consented to certain amendments to the Indenture contained in the Seventh through the Twentieth Supplemental Indentures and defined herein as the "Transfer Amendments".
-See "SECURITY AND SOURCES OF PAYMENT FOR THE 2014D BONDS - Certain Amendments to the Indenture -Amendments Requiring Bondholder Consent" and APPENDIX D - "SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE - Covenants - Sale, Lease or Encumbrance of Property."
+This Official Statement sets forth certain information concerning The Illinois State Toll Highway Authority (the "Authority"), the Tollway System (as defined in this Official Statement) and the Authority's \$400,000,000 Toll Highway Senior Revenue Bonds, 2015 Series A (the "2015A Bonds").
+The 2015A Bonds will be issued pursuant to the Toll Highway Act, 605 ILCS 10/1 et seq., as amended (the "Act"), creating the Authority, a resolution adopted by the Authority on June 26, 2014, authorizing up to \$1,000,000,000 in aggregate principal amount of bonds for the purpose of paying costs of the Move Illinois Program described below and a Twenty-First Supplemental Indenture dated as of July 1, 2015 (the "Twenty-First Supplemental Indenture"), supplementing and amending an Amended and Restated Trust Indenture effective as of March 31, 1999 amending and restating a Trust Indenture dated as of December 1, 1985 (the "Trust Indenture"), from the Authority to The Bank of New York Mellon Trust Company, N.A., as successor to J.P.
+Morgan Trust Company, N.A., and its predecessors, as Trustee (the "Trustee"), as previously supplemented and amended by the First through Twentieth Supplemental Indentures and the 1996 Amendatory Supplemental Indenture dated as of September 1, 1996 (the "Amendatory Supplemental Indenture").
+The Trust Indenture, as supplemented, amended and restated from time to time, including by the First through the Twenty-First Supplemental Indentures and the Amendatory Supplemental Indenture, is referred to herein as the "Indenture."
+Purchasers of the 2015A Bonds will be deemed to have consented to certain amendments to the Indenture contained in the Seventh through the Twenty-First Supplemental Indentures and defined herein as the "Transfer Amendments".
+See "SECURITY AND SOURCES OF PAYMENT FOR THE 2015A BONDS - Certain Amendments to the Indenture - Amendments Requiring Bondholder Consent" and Appendix D - "SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE - Covenants - Sale, Lease or Encumbrance of Property."

-Certain capitalized terms used in this Official Statement, unless otherwise defined in this Official Statement, have the meanings set forth in APPENDIX D - "SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE - Definitions."
+Certain capitalized terms used in this Official Statement, unless otherwise defined in this Official Statement, have the meanings set forth in APPENDIX D -"SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE - Definitions."